 13. Scan Your Computer

 Viruses may also affect the internet speed on your smartphone or computer.
 It’s a good idea to scan your device regularly for any potential threats or viruses.
-This way you can get hold of the problem before it can cause any trouble.
-Of course, you’d have to install a good antivirus software.
+This way, you can get hold of the problem before it can cause any trouble.
+Of course, you’d have to install good antivirus software.

 14. Quality of Service Setting